joseTamezPena/Finite-Particles/README.md

 ## Magnetic Force

 The **magnetic force** and the **vacuum magnetic permeability** emerge from interactions between **neutral currents** (e.g., moving neutral particles) and moving charged particles , driven by the exchange of vector corpuscles.
+Evidence is presented in the MagneticForce folder.

 ## Gravitational Force

 **Gravity** arises as a net attractive force between **neutral composite particles** (e.g., atoms with a positively charged nucleus and a negatively charged shell).
 The slight difference in velocity distributions between positive and negative charges results in a small but consistent attraction.
+The equations of interaction are derived in the GravityForce/SteadySate folder

 ## Galactic Rotation Curves

 The velocity-dependent nature of the gravitational force implies that **"hot" ionized particles** in neutral plasma (with high velocities) behave differently from **"cold" neutral particles**.
 This difference accounts for the observed **flattening of galactic rotation curves**, potentially eliminating the need for dark matter in this model.
 Simulations in this repository demonstrate how these effects align with observed galactic dynamics.
+The results of fitting observed rotation curves are in the Galaxies folder.

 ![M33 Rotation Curve](images/clipboard-1366545713.png){width="392"}